The 5 Best Dog Treat Balls Australia: Tested & Evaluated 2023

 Related: What To Put In A Kong.

 When it comes to treats, the elongated shape of this toy makes the challenge extra interesting.
-And when the game is over, you can simply throw your Kong into the dishwasher.
+And when the game is over, I was able to simply throw the Kong into the dishwasher.

 What is the best dog treat ball?
-If you are looking for the classic treat ball, the Chew King Fetch Balls are definitely our favourite.
+If you are looking for the classic treat ball, the Chew King Fetch Balls were definitely the favourite of our team of independent experts.
 They are simple but well-made and come in different sizes so there is something available for every dog.

 If there are some extra features you want your treat toy to have, then have a look through the rest of the selections on our list.
 The Zenify Dog Treat Puzzle is a great choice if you are looking to tuck in more treats, and the Kong Extreme is perfect for power chewers.